 2. It’s instructive, not just a list.
 It includes helpful comments, examples, and links to more information.

 Backpacking Gear List Template & Checklist

-If you simply need a backpacking checklist, download the template as a PDF.
+If you need just a backpacking checklist, download the template as a PDF.

 To use this spreadsheet as a template for your own gear list, you must make your own copy:

-- In a new tab or window, open the file Backpacking Gear List Template & Checklist.
+Start by opening the file, Backpacking Gear List Template & Checklist.